Chapter One

 There was a man who was not my father who travelled over a hundred miles to die.
 I found him when I came home to Liverpool one day in the middle of summer.

-‘What are you doing?’
-Elizabeth’s voice came from behind me.
+By the time she arrived, dark clouds were lifting their heads above the Welsh mountains and heading our way.
+‘What are you doing?’ her voice came from behind me.
 The sound of her voice was like someone pulling me out of a dream and placing me in another.
-My sister, Elizabeth, was going through a phase of changing her hair colour every week.
-This time it was ash blonde.

 ‘What were you thinking about?’